 2. Letter of Support from the Department Head:

-- Written by the Department and sent in “draft” form to the Dean’s Office for review with the Application package.
+- Written by the Department and sent in “draft” form to the Dean’s Office for review with the application package.
 Once approved, the Department Head’s signature can be obtained.
 The letter will be included with the rest of the Application package.

 - Addressed from the Head of Department to the College (not the Dean).

-3. Letter of Support from the Dean
+3. Letter of Nomination from Dean

 4. Curriculum Vitae

-- Ensure it is recently updated (i.e., is current) and signed and dated by the Applicant
+- Ensure it is recently updated (i.e., is current) and signed and dated by the Applicant.

-- Includes relevant work experience to demonstrate that the Applicant has at least 5 years of experience in a full time academic position (e.g., Associate Professor or Professor at a university).
+- Includes relevant work experience to demonstrate that the Applicant has at least 5 years of experience in a full-time academic position (e.g., Associate Professor or Professor at a university).

-- Includes the faculty member’s publication records
+- Includes the faculty member’s publication records.

 5. Copy of the Letter of Offer